hhvm/user-documentation/guides/hack/11-built-in-types/25-tuples.md

 This declares a nullable type for a tuple containing an `int` and a tuple, which in turn, contains a `string` and a `float`.

 For non-trivial tuple types, it can be cumbersome to write out the complete type.
-Fortunately, Hack provides a type-aliasing capability via
+Fortunately, Hack provides type-aliasing via
 `newtype` (and `type`).
 For example:

 ```distance-between-Points.hack no-auto-output